 But once you've been in a YF prone country, you'll need to be vaccinated before being allowed to enter another YF prone country (if you are not, they'll keep you in quarantine for 6 days before letting you in!)

 It's recommended you be vaccinated against YF for The Gambia anyway, because of the risk of transmission.

 According to the information that I have found it is highly recommended but not required unless you are coming from another area that is known to have Yellow Fever like another Sub Saharan African Country.
 I would go ahead and get it though, who knows when you might want to travel to a country that does require it.
-Plus it is not that expensive so get the vax. about 7 years agoAnswered by Leif Ryman via WorldNomads.com
+Plus it is not that expensive so get the vax. almost 10 years agoAnswered by Leif Ryman via WorldNomads.com